Why choose Gale and Phillipson?

-Fill out your details using our Equity release calculator and receive an indication to see how much equity you could release.
+Use our Equity release calculator and receive an immediate indication of how much equity you could release.

 - There are two types of Equity Release schemes, Lifetime Mortgages and Home Reversion plans.
 This calculator solely relates to lifetime mortgages.
 Gale and Phillipson do not provide advice in respect of home reversion plans.

 - It is important to understand the features, costs and risks of a lifetime mortgage.
 It’ll reduce the amount of inheritance you can leave, and may affect your tax position and access to some benefits.

 - The amount shown is only an indication and is not guaranteed.
 The actual amount you may be able to release will depend on a range of factors, including age, health, property value and property type.

 - It may not be advisable to borrow all the money available.